osm-fr/osmose-backend/README.md

 This is the part of osmose [http://osmose.openstreetmap.fr] which analyses OSM and send results to frontend.
 This works as following:

-  - an .osm.bz2 or .osm.pbf extract is downloaded from a path
+  - an .osm.pbf extract is downloaded
-  - downloaded file is converted to .osm, with bunzip2 or osmconvert
-  - if necessary, an osmosis dump is generated in a local database
-  - analyses are run directly on .osm file, or on the database
+  - analyses are run directly on .osm.pbf file, or on the database
-  - analyses are stored on a local webserver, and a link is sent to the frontend so that it can download the results
+  - analyses resultat are uploaded to the frontend
-  - temporary extract files and database are purged
+  - by default, temporary extract files and database are purged

 Fetching josm translations
 --------------------------